Tattoo Artist

 Will it annoy my artist if I ask him to touch up my tattoo one more time?
 I see just a couple of tiny spots that need to be touched up but I am afraid I'm going to bug him if I ask for one more touch up :/

-Asked by Abby about 11 years ago
+Asked by Abby over 11 years ago

 It depends on the artist, the tattoo, and how much time has gone by.
 If a tattoo needs multiple touch ups in a short amount of time, chances are, artists start to wonder if the person was caring for the tattoo correctly during the healing process.
 If that's the case, that a customer wasn't caring for the tattoo correctly, then chances are the artist won't touch it up without charging you the shop minimum.
 If it's in a rough area, too, like the hands, elbows or feet, where it's more difficult for the ink to stay bright, they may limit the number of touch ups a customer gets.
 And, if months (or years) have passed, chances are, they will charge you for a touch up.